mafu9/dxlibp-kai/README.md

 * DX Library Portable Kai Ver 3.5 Fixed -- by Dadrfy

-For more details of based libraries, please see the doc directory.
+For more details of based libraries or Japanese README, please see the doc directory.

 ### Differences from based libraries

-* Support OGG audio format if DXP_BUILDOPTION_USE_LIBOGG is defined
+* OGG audio format support (if DXP_BUILDOPTION_USE_LIBOGG is defined)
-* malloc and FileRead_* functions are thread-safe
+* malloc/free and FileRead_* functions are thread-safe
+* Grayscale Jpeg support
+* DX_SOUNDDATATYPE_MEMPRESS support
-* Support mutex
+* Mutex support
-* Enable to open more than 9 files
+* Support for opening more than 9 files

 To use this library,